mariomann/workshop/INSTRUMENTATION.md

 The first thing to do is to create a new environment that will be used by the inspectIT agent that runs within the sample application.
 From the ![Instrumentation Manager](images/compass.png?raw=true) **Instrumentation Manager** view click on the ![Add](images/add_obj.gif?raw=true) *Add* menu item and select the *Create Environment* option.
 Define the environment name (for example *DVD Store [dev]* or any that you like) and click on *Finish*.

 You will notice that created Environment comes with some default settings.
 For example several common profiles are already selected:
  - **[Common] Exclude classes** - defines the default exclude classes patterns.
-This profile should always be included to insure the correct functioning of the inspectIT agent.
+This profile should always be included to ensure the correct functioning of the inspectIT agent.
  - **[Common] HTTP** - defines configuration for instrumenting the HTTP calls.
 As our application is web based, we will keep this profile included.
  - **[Commons] SQL** - defines configuration for instrumenting database calls.
 As out application uses H2 database in the back-end, we will also keep this profile included.